- Locate the two release buttons on the back of the Apple Watch casing.

 No, the Apple Watch is designed for tool-free band changes.
 You only need your fingers to press the release buttons on the back of the watch casing.

-Will Apple Watch Ultra bands fit the Series 9?
+Will Apple Watch Ultra bands fit the Series 9 or Series 10?

 How often should I clean my watch band?